+At first, she thought it was an allergic reaction to bug spray, but after remaining unresponsive to various types of prescription creams, she has pretty much ruled that suspect out.
+Last week she referred me to a dermatologist, but he is not sure what the causing factor of my rash is either.
+Apparently, all of the main pregnancy rashes (PUPPP, herpes gestationis, impetigo herpetiformis, papular dermatitis of pregnancy, prurigo gestationis) all tend to start on the abdomen, but since mine sits in solitary confinement along my upper limbs, I have been prescribed another failing prescription ointment with no promising hope of relief from this torturing itch.
 On the upside, I now have a prescription for my heartburn and acid reflux that seems to be helping.
 It was getting so bad that I would wake up choking on my own stomach acid.
 Literally no amount of tums could sooth the fire, and I would spend up to an hour coughing/gagging over a bucket trying not to vomit.
 While I still get touches of the acid reflux every now and then, I have not experienced anything to that extent since starting this medication, and I am more than grateful.

-Finally, Judah's room is coming along so nicely.
-I absolutely love the colors of the room, and thanks to my amazing in-laws, we now have his beautiful crib.
-I just love walking past the nursery and seeing his nest all set up.
-It is quite comforting to know that, if nothing else, Judah has a place to sleep - which brings me to one of my most nagging concerns: finances.
+that, if nothing else, Judah has a place to sleep - which brings me to one of my most nagging concerns: finances.
 My mortal mind can't help but dwell on all of the things we still need before our son's arrival, and with each new hospital bill, those things seem to slip farther and farther away from reality.
 It has not been easy, but I am learning, now more than ever before, to completely rely on God and trust that He is preparing the provisions for my family's necessities.

 No comments: